Efé people: Attaining necessities

 Hunting is a primary way in which Efé men contribute to the food supply of the tribe, which they were observed doing 21.1% of the time during 12-hour observation days.
 They hunt either alone or in groups, using either spears or bows and arrows (the arrows may be iron-tipped or poison-tipped, depending on the type of prey).
 Monkeys are hunted alone using poison-tipped arrows, which is done by solitary hunters who locate groups of monkeys feeding in trees and stand where they think the monkeys will move.
 Once they are within 70 ft, an Efé archer fires several arrows and, if he hits one of the monkeys, he will either try to follow it up to 100 m through the forest (waiting for the poison to set in), or he will return later (the same day or the next morning) in order to bring it back to camp.
 Poison-tipped arrows are labour-intensive to make (the poisonous roots and vines have to be gathered and then crushed up to turn them into a juice that can be used to coat the arrow tip), and are made in batches of about 75, with about 5.9 minutes spent on each arrow.
 Duikers (a type of antelope) are hunted either in groups or ambushed alone from trees with iron-tipped arrows.
 The ambush hunts are called ebaka, and they are performed by building perches in fruit trees from which the duikers eat dropped fruits and waiting there during feeding hours, which are early morning and late afternoon.
 If the hunter hits a duiker, he will jump out of the 2.5- to 3-metre perch and chase it, and call the dogs to join him.
 Sometimes, though, the animal gets away, since they can run the distance of several football fields away in the dense forest, even wounded.
 Group hunts, which are called mota, take place with between 4 and 30 men who use either spears for large animals (like forest buffalo and elephants) or iron-tipped arrows for duikers, other species of antelope, and water chevrotain.
 They also use their dogs to drive game out of their hiding and/or sleeping places and to chase down wounded animals.

 Another exclusively male task is to gather honey, which takes place from June through September.
 Honey season, however, can last until November if it is a particularly plentiful season.
 Women perform most tasks unrelated to hunting and honey-gathering.
-These include gathering firewood and water, which women do about 5 percent of the time.
+These include gathering firewood and water, which women do about 5 per cent of the time.
 Generally, they do this with at least one other person, very occasionally a man.
 Gathering forest foods, namely fruits, nuts, tubers, mushrooms, caterpillars, and termites takes up a lot of their time, as does labouring in the villages.
 Women also spend 17% of their time preparing food, and are almost solely responsible for maintaining the camp.